gomson/vicsydev/memory_trans.md

 (4 3 2 1)

 ;; Roll back delete from hash table;
-;; hash table takes an optional source as parameter;
+;; hash tables take an optional source as parameter;
 ;; GET marks the spot and DEL does the job

 Lifoo>  ((1 . :foo) (2 . :bar)) hash